storageos/tutorials/provisioning-storage/001-storage-pool.md

 The total is an estimate, but should be approximately the sum of the storage from three nodes.

-Inspect the pool for more detail:
+Inspect the pool for the JSON configuration:

 `storageos pool inspect default`{{execute}}